packagecontrol/thecrawl/about.md

 The system consists of several components:

 - [This website](https://packages.sublimetext.io), listing publicly available packages for Sublime Text.
-- A [website listing libraries](http://packagecontrol.github.io) (a.k.a. dependencies) available for package authors.
+- A registry of libraries (a.k.a. dependencies) available for package authors.
 - A [registry of packages](https://github.com/wbond/package_control_channel), where you can submit your package to be published here.
 - A [crawler](https://github.com/packagecontrol/thecrawl) that compiles the data that drives the system: it finds new versions of all packages and makes them available to the site and to the Package Control package.
 - The [Package Control package](https://packages.sublimetext.io/packages/Package%20Control/) that provides the user interface inside Sublime Text to find, install, and update packages.